Waterfowl

 Himantopus himantopus

-This miniature stork brightens up our view of many wetlands in the community.
-In addition to rivers and reservoirs, it is a frequent visitor to the rice fields of the province of Badajoz, where it finds all kinds of invertebrates.
-The best areas to observe it are the reservoir of Arroyo Conejos, Alange, la Albuera, Orellana, Sierra Brava, los Canchales and Badajoz dam.
+This miniature stork is a joy to watch in many wetlands of the community.
+In addition to rivers and reservoirs, it frequents the rice fields of the province of Badajoz, where it finds all kinds of invertebrates.
+They are quite frequent and very noisy so we will have no problem in locating it.
+The best areas to observe it are the reservoir of Arroyo Conejos, Alange, La Albuera, Orellana, Sierra Brava, Los Canchales and Azud de Badajoz.

 Collared pratincole Glareola pratincola